HerodoteVDR/theodorevdrest/src/index.md

   - title: 'Accessibility'
     desc: 'I like to share my projects on open-source, as I use the tools and idead of the open-source contributors.
 A major concern for me is also that my product can be experienced by most of people on earth, making it the most leightweight, ethical and ecological possible.'
   - title: 'Polyglot'
-    desc: 'I can understand the essential cration steps of most multimedia project.
-I can put my hands on 3D, animation, editing, scripting, storybording, or sometimes to find the tool or to design it so you can create your own thing with it.'
+    desc: 'I understand the essential creation steps of most multimedia projects.
+I enjoy putting my hands on 3D, animation, editing, scripting, or storybording.
+Sometimes you need to find the tool or to design it yourself so you can create your own workflow.'
   - title: 'Originality'
     desc: 'Or making artistic things in a funny way.
-Spontaneity and taking the time to shape ideas into reality are my way to go.'
+I try to always take the time to shape ideas into reality and try out things spontaneously.'
 ---